The Solid Time of Change was Randophonic radio’s main focus from May 2016 through October 2017.

 As for what happened after the 1980s, well that’s somebody else’s list.

 As with all of Randophonic’s lists, it doesn’t matter how critically acclaimed a record may have been back in the day, how many top ten lists it topped, how many copies it sold – if we’ve heard it too many times, we’re probably sick of it, which means it’s either not on the list at all, or it’s been marked down.
 So yes, be warned now.
-Nothing from Dark Side of the Moon has been listed, not even the ticking a clock.
+Nothing from Dark Side of the Moon has been listed, not even the ticking of a clock.

 The important thing is to listen to the radio shows themselves, available either via Randophonic’s Mixcloud (for streaming), or if you prefer to download, you can find podcasts of most shows via Randphonic’s archive.